YehonatanShor/MessageU-Secure-Messaging-System/SECURITY_ASSESSMENT.md

 ## Vulnerability 2: Weak symmetric encryption

-**Description:** The use of a fixed, zeroed initialization vector (IV) for AES-CBC encryption means that encrypting the same text will always yield the same result.
-Therefore, it is easy to detect patterns in the communication and compromise privacy.
+[cite_start]**Description:** The initial use of a fixed, zeroed initialization vector (IV) for AES-CBC encryption meant that encrypting the same text would always yield the same result. [cite: 1] [cite_start]This could allow an attacker to detect patterns in the communication and compromise privacy. [cite: 1]

 **Exploitation:** The attacker listens to the network communication (sniffing).
-He sees that a certain encrypted sequence of bytes is repeated over and over again.
-The attacker builds a "dictionary" of common encrypted messages and thus can know the content of the conversation without deciphering the key.
+He sees that a certain encrypted sequence of bytes is repeated over and over again. [cite_start]The attacker builds a "dictionary" of common encrypted messages and thus can know the content of the conversation without deciphering the key. [cite: 1]

 **Remediation:** For each new message, a random IV must be generated.
-The IV should be prepended to the ciphertext.
-The receiving party will read the IV and use it for decryption.
+The IV should be prepended to the ciphertext. [cite_start]The receiving party will read the IV and use it for decryption. [cite: 1]

-**Risk Score:**

-- Damage Potential: 4
-- Reproducibility: 10
-- Exploitability: 5
+**--- Remediation Status: FIXED (v1.1) ---**

+**Fix Implementation:** The AESWrapper::encrypt function was modified to use CryptoPP::AutoSeededRandomPool to generate a cryptographically strong, random IV (16 bytes) for every new message.
+The IV is prepended to the ciphertext, adhering to the recommended remediation strategy.
+This prevents pattern detection and dictionary attacks.

-- Overall: 6.3
+**Risk Score (Original):** Overall: 6.3
+**Risk Score (Current):** 0 (Mitigated)

 ## Vulnerability 3: DoS - Resource Exhaustion